TanguyAndreani/solutions/README.md

 ### Leetcode

+The *Faster than* entry is there to give an idea.
+The measurement is not accurate and could make one to believe that my solutions are close to optimal.
+Which they probably aren't in most cases.
+So beware and run benchmarks when in doubt.

 |Problem|Solution|Faster than|Approx. time spent|Complexity<sup>\*</sup>|Date|
 |-------|--------|-----------|------------------|----------|----|
 |[Find First and Last Position of Element in Sorted Array](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array)|[searchRange.go](https://github.com/TanguyAndreani/solutions/tree/master/leetcode/searchRange.go)|99.45% (4ms)|60min|O(lg(n) + k)|2020.08.22|